What 8 Diet Experts Eat at McDonald's

 Bear in mind that most of our experts said that dining at the fast food joint was only a “sometimes” occurrence, but either way, their RD-sanctioned picks are sure to come in handy next time you can’t kick a fast food craving or find yourself with no where else to eat.
 Although they don't exactly qualify as the best weight loss foods in the world, you have our word that none of the meals below will drown your hard-earned results in a pile of fry grease.
 And for the best top swaps at MickeyDs, be sure to buy our new Eat This, Not That!
 2015 book!

-If You’re Looking for a Protein-Packed Breakfast
+a Protein-Packed Breakfast

 “Not only do I eat guilt-free at McDonald's, I think they get a bad rap all too often.
 When I’m flying in the morning, I typically get an Egg McMuffin and a coffee.
 The sandwich only has 300 calories and it offers 17 grams of satiety-providing protein.
 Instead of the egg white version, I stick with the whole egg sandwich because the yolk contains carotenoids, essential fatty acids, vitamins and minerals.” - Christine M. Palumbo, MBA, RDN, FAND, a Chicago area registered dietitian and nutrition communications consultant